 Attorneys for cop who shot 911 caller seek creative sentence

-MINNEAPOLIS – Attorneys for a Minneapolis police officer convicted of murder in the fatal shooting of an unarmed woman who had called 911 are asking a judge not to send him to prison but instead require him to report to a county detention facility each year of his probation on the woman's birthday and the anniversary of her death.
+MINNEAPOLIS – Attorneys for a Minneapolis police officer convicted of murder in the fatal shooting of an unarmed woman who had called 911 are asking a judge not to send him to prison, proposing instead that he report to jail for a week each year on the woman's birthday and the anniversary of her death.

-State guidelines call for a 12½-year prison term, but Mohamed Noor's attorneys argued in a court filing ahead of Friday's sentencing that being incarcerated would keep Noor from making amends for killing Justine Ruszczyk Damond by doing good works in the community.
+State guidelines call for a 12½-year prison term, but Mohamed Noor's attorneys argued in a court filing ahead of Friday's sentencing that being imprisoned would keep Noor from making amends for killing Justine Ruszczyk Damond by doing good works in the community.

 Defense attorneys Thomas Plunkett and Peter Wold proposed in a memo to Judge Kathryn Quaintance that she creatively sentence Noor to turn himself in to a county detention facility for a week every year on the anniversary of Damond's death and another week starting on her birthday.
 The proposed sentence would last the duration of Noor's probation, which the attorneys didn't specify in their request, and also would include an annual period of community service.